JoelVaarala/ohjelmistoprojekti2_front/README.md

 ------------ | ------------- |  ------------- | -------------

 # Login
-Login page where you can login or go register as a new user.
+Login page where you can login or go to Register to registeras a new user.
 Function | Input | Output | Description
 ------------ | ------------- |  ------------- | -------------
 signIn() | email (String), password (String) | - | Check Navigation for more info